Soni22verma/Root_classes/Frontend/README.md

 # React + Vite

-This template provides a minimal setup to get React workin in Vite with HMRs and some ESLint rules.
+This template provides a minimal setup to get React workin iin Vite with HMRs and some ESLint rules.

 Currently, two official plugins arre available: